-Sean is the Founder of the Daily Soccer Digest and a huge fan of the beautiful game.
-Before he could walk he had a soccer ball at his feet, thanks primarily to his father who played for his country's national.
-Sean played all throughout his youth, was recruited & played four years of NCAA D1 soccer at Providence College, started his own men’s amateur team after graduating (Southie FC) and still can’t get enough.
-Unlike other sports, he truly believes that soccer translates to the entire world and brings people from all different walks of life together.
-His three favorite soccer-related books are "I am Zlatan Ibrahimovic", "Gerrard: My Autobiography" and "Alex Ferguson: My Autobiography".
+Sean is the Founder of the Daily Soccer Digest and shamelessly obsessive over the beautiful game.
+Before he could walk he had a soccer ball at his feet, thanks primarily to his father who played for his country's national team prior to moving to the United States.
+Sean played all throughout his youth, was recruited & played four years of NCAA D1 soccer at Providence College, started a premier men’s amateur team (Southie FC), but still can’t get enough.
+He wholeheartedly believes soccer translates to the entire world and brings people from diverse backgrounds together.
+His three favorite soccer-related books are "I am Zlatan", "Gerrard: My Autobiography" and "Alex Ferguson: My Autobiography".

 -Sean Bakhtiari, Founder (about.me/seanbakhtiari)

-Nick is a shameless supporter of the U.S. Men’s National Team and a proud supporter of the U.S. Women’s National Team, Nick comes to the DSD with a focus on the global significance of the game.
-Nick studied English at Bates College, where, as a center back for a bottom-of-the-table team, he also studied the art of conceding goals.
+Nick is a brazen supporter of the U.S. Men’s National Team and a proud supporter of the U.S. Women’s National Team.
+Nick comes to the DSD with a focus on the global significance of the game.
+Nick played at Bates College, where, as a center back for a bottom-of-the-table team, he also studied the art of conceding goals.
 He spent a year in South Africa working with Grassroot Soccer, an international youth-development non-profit.
-While living in Kimberley, South Africa Nick signed with a small fourth-division team, MFI Celtics, where he played as a target man and local fans called him “Uncle Nick”.
-His passion for the game is inspired by the universal language of soccer, which has allowed him to build relationships with incredible people from all over the globe.
+While living in Kimberley, South Africa Nick signed with a small fourth-tier team, MFI Celtics.
+His passion for the game is inspired by the universal language of soccer, which has allowed him to work and play with incredible people from all over the globe.
 He can usually be found playing the game, watching the game, reading about the game, writing about the game, talking about the game, dreaming about the game, or eating.

 - Nick Barron, Chief Editor (@foot_thoughts)